The Maroon & Gold boast a 26-14-3 all-time record against Notre Dame including a 4-1-0 mark over the last three years.

 Former Minnesota player and assistant coach Mike Guentzel rejoined the Gopher staff on July 13, 2011, as Associate Head Coach after spending three years away from the program.

 Guentzel, who played defense for Minnesota from 1981-85 and served as an assistant coach for the Gophers from 1994-08, returned to the Maroon and Gold staff after one year as an assistant coach at Nebraska Omaha during the 2010-11 season.
 From 2009-10 he was the head coach and general manager of the USHL's Des Moines Buccaneers and he was an assistant coach at Colorado College from 2008-09.

-Guentzel, 48, is a Marble, Minn., native and during his total tenure behind the Minnesota bench he has helped lead the Gophers to back-to-back national championships, to five NCAA Frozen Fours and to 13 NCAA tournament appearances.
+Guentzel is a Marble, Minn., native and during his total tenure behind the Minnesota bench he has helped lead the Gophers to back-to-back national championships, to six NCAA Frozen Fours and to 16 NCAA tournament appearances.

-Minnesota has won 408 games, four WCHA playoff championships and five regular-season championships with Guentzel on the coaching staff.
-He coached two Hobey Baker Memorial Award winners, 14 All-Americans and 25 eventual National Hockey League defensemen including defensemen Keith Ballard, Alex Goligoski, Jordan Leopold, Paul Martin, Nate Schmidt, Seth Helgeson, Mark Alt and Mike Reilly
+Minnesota has won five conference playoff championships and nine regular-season championships with Guentzel on the coaching staff.
+He coached two Hobey Baker Memorial Award winners, 17 All-Americans and 29 eventual National Hockey League defensemen including defensemen Keith Ballard, Alex Goligoski, Jordan Leopold, Paul Martin, Nate Schmidt, Seth Helgeson, Mark Alt and Mike Reilly

 The 2012-13 season saw the Minnesota defense lead the WCHA and finish third nationally in scoring defense at 2.00 goals against per game.
 Guentzel also guided Nate Schmidt to Second Team All-America and First Team All-WCHA honors.